 Of course, if it is currently being added, you should ask how the board is funding the improvement.
-They can fund major capital improvements with a special assessment, reserve fund, increasing the regular monthly maintenance or common charges.
+They can fund major capital improvements with a special assessment, reserve funds, increasing the regular monthly maintenance or common charges.

 You and your lawyer should review the board minutes as part of the due diligence process.
 Both of you want to check to see if any maintenance issues are cropping up.
 New York’s laws governing corporations require the board to keep the minutes.
 You can review those from the regularly scheduled meetings, typically monthly.

 Perusing the minutes from the shareholder’s meeting, which is generally held annually, is another good way to find the information.
 Also, check the building’s financial statements, which should let you know how much the board has spent on maintenance over the last several years.

 As a prospective buyer, it is in your interest to ask the managing agent about the age of the boiler and elevator.
-You can also look into when the windows were replaced since older ones are likely less efficient, which cause elevated heating and air conditioning bills compared to the more modern ones.
+You can also look into when the windows were replaced since older ones are likely less efficient, which causes elevated heating and air conditioning bills compared to the more modern ones.